 Your character can move a reasonable distance from their current position on their turn.
 Keeping in mind that a turn takes place at a point within a single 5-second interval, you can move your character however far they might be able to move.
+If a character is knocked down, their movement is taken to get up unless they stay on the ground to crawl or roll away from something.
 The GM will let you know if your proposed movement is too far for the given turn.

 Movement can occur before and after an action is taken if there is enough time.

 An “active” action is an action that requires some kind of effort, i.e. something that requires a Check or Contest roll.
 Whether it’s trying to scale a wall, crack a code, or attack another character, that’s an active action.
 When using your active action, you must clearly declare what you are trying to do.
 If you are attacking, declare who or what you are attacking, what you are using to attack, and where you are trying to hit your target (or let the GM decide if you don’t care), and make a Contest roll against them.
 Generally, physical attacks will require a Gumption roll while ranged attacks will require Utility, but the GM will tell you what roll is needed in each case.

 Note that you can also choose to take any other action aside from attacking if you wish.
 Maybe you can defuse the situation instead!
 Or perhaps you have the ability to heal a partner’s injuries—that’s also something you can do on your turn!